Governor Generals of India

 Further, anybody might be punished with transportation for life, the Press was gagged, the executive department was authorized to try political offenders without the help of the jury.

-Gandhiji organised a passive resistance movement in protest.
+Gandhiji organized a passive resistance movement in protest.

 In Punjab, the movement became very strong.